Soneso/stellar-php-sdk/soroban.md

 You can install your own instance of a Soroban-RPC Server as described [here](https://soroban.stellar.org/docs/tutorials/deploy-to-futurenet).
 Alternatively, you can use a public remote instance for testing.

-The Soroban-RPC API is described in this early stage [design document](https://docs.google.com/document/d/1TZUDgo_3zPz7TiPMMHVW_mtogjLyPL0plvzGMsxSz6A).
+The Soroban-RPC API is described [here](https://soroban.stellar.org/api/methods).

 #### Initialize SorobanServer